 Biomass constitutes the backbone of the energy sector in Rwanda.
-Specifically, in terms of household cooking energy 97% of all consumption comes from biomass energy resources (comprising firewood 86%; charcoal 11%; crop waste 2%; and other fuels 1%) (MININFRA 2011).
-Electric stoves and microwaves are used only in urban areas and to a limited extent by commercial establishments and wealthy households and a small increase is currently observed in the use of Liquefied Petroleum Gas (LPG) by middle-class households.
+Specifically in terms of household cooking energy, 97% of all consumption comes from biomass energy resources (firewood 86%; charcoal 11%; crop waste 2%; and other fuels 1%) (MININFRA 2011).
+Electric stoves and microwaves are used only in urban areas and, to a limited extent, by commercial establishments and wealthy households.
+In addition, a small increase is currently observed in the use of Liquefied Petroleum Gas (LPG) by middle-class households especially in urban areas

 This high dependency on inefficient and unclean biomass cooking energy sources has resulted in many adverse impacts both on the environment and the health of the population.

 As an example, there are an estimated 5,680 deaths a year in Rwanda related to Household Air Pollution (HAP) and over 94% of these are children.
-This makes HAP deadlier than HIV/AIDS in Rwanda.
-In terms of availability of biomass resources, the national Biomass Energy Strategy (MININFRA 2009) notes that the country faces a biomass deficit of over 4 million m per year and this makes it difficult for Rwanda to achieve its Forest Landscape Restoration commitments since more trees are needed to satisfy the cooking stoves than planted.
+This makes HAP deadlier than HIV/AIDS in Rwanda

+In terms of availability of biomass resources, the national Biomass Energy Strategy (MININFRA 2009) notes that the country faces a biomass deficit of over 4 million m3 per year and this makes it difficult for Rwanda to achieve its Forest Landscape Restoration commitments since more trees are needed to satisfy the cooking stoves than planted.

-In order to bring a remedy to this challenge, Rwanda subscribed to the Sustainable Energy for All (SE4All) Initiative, a global program that was launched in 2011 with three objectives in terms of energy access, increased efficiency, and steady move towards renewable energy sources.
-Moreover, the country enacted a National Energy Policy and an Energy Sector Strategic Plan which set out a framework for specific actions to achieve, among others, a drop to 50% the percentage of households using wood energy as a source of energy (Revised Rwanda Vision-2020, MINECOFIN, 2012).
+In order to bring a solution to this challenge, Rwanda subscribed to the Sustainable Energy for All (SE4All) Initiative, a global program that was launched in 2011 with three objectives: increased energy access and efficiency, and a steady move towards renewable energy sources.

+Moreover, the country enacted a National Energy Policy and an Energy Sector Strategic Plan which set out a framework for specific actions to achieve, among others, a drop to 50% of the percentage of households using wood energy as a source of energy (Revised Rwanda Vision-2020, MINECOFIN, 2012).

 Rwanda, under the SE4ALL action plan (for the horizon 2030) committed, among others, to close the gap between production and consumption of biomass to make it a sustainable source of energy and to provide the growing and urbanizing population with a clean secure supply of cooking biomass energy.
-This should be achieved through improved cookstoves, more efficient charcoal, biomass pellets, biogas and